LucasTLopess/LucasTroleiz/README.md

 I'm @LucasTroleiz
-I am student at the undergraduate degree in Internet Systems Back End Developer Junior at Compasso UOL
+I am student at the undergraduate degree in Internet Systems and Back End Developer Junior at Compasso UOL

 #JesusIsComingBackSoon..